andrewnitu/lightbike/README.md

 ### Development

-Currently the game is quite basic, similar to Snake.
-We are focusing on game mechanics and fixing some errors, and then we'll build the base for the multiplayer gameplay.
+The singleplayer/local multiplayer gameplay is almost complete!
+Future plans are to add several maps, player colour customization, and look into online client/host multiplayer!

-Ideas and tips are welcome.
+Ideas and contributions are welcome.